 As a rule of thumb your debt consolidation loan should:

 - Have a lower interest rate than the average interest rate of your combined debt

 - Have a minimum payment that is lower than or equal to the average minimum payment on your combined debts.

 In order for a debt consolidation loan to be worth it, it needs to save you money and improve your financial circumstances.
 By far the best way for a consolidation loan to do this is through a lower interest rate.
 If you are paying less in interest then more of your money is going toward the principal balance, shortening the life of the loan.

 Beware of a loan with an interest rate that is the same as what you were paying before but has a repayment plan that is very long.
 This may lower your monthly payment and meet an immediate financial need, but in the long run, you could pay thousands of dollars more in interest.

 5. Not Looking at All Your Options

 Before making the decision to consolidate your credit card debt, it is important to review and understand all of your options.
-Alternatives to consolidation loans include balance transfers, debt counseling, debt management and debt settlement.
+Alternatives to consolidation loans include balance transfers and debt consolidation.
 Exploring your options is especially important if you are behind on your debt, have income insecurity, have a low credit score, or simply want to pay down your debt faster and for less than you owe.

 If your credit score is subprime, you may not be eligible for a credit card debt consolidation loan with a favorable interest rate.
 Or perhaps the minimum payment on a consolidation loan would be more than you can afford.
 Whatever your circumstances it’s best to weigh the pros and cons of all your options so that you don’t end up with a debt consolidation loan that is a bad fit for you and your finances.